Prepare Your Fully Online Course ~ Week 4

 Anytime: Check out our CTL Events page for any ongoing programming that you may find helpful as you continue to build your online course.

 Monday-Friday, 9am – 5pm: Want someone to take a quick look at your course materials, especially any first day of class materials?
 Click here to schedule a one-on-one synchronous online appointment with a CTL consultant.
-If this is your first time to make an appointment, learn how to join the one-on-one session after you have scheduled it.
+If this is your first time to make an appointment, learn how to join the one-on-one session (this link will open a PDF document) after you have scheduled it.

 Anytime: Ask us a question about teaching and learning online in our Ask Me Anything Q&A forum.
 We’ll respond within 24 hours.